 - These are used for air pollution control, illuminated screens on electronic devices, and the polishing of optical-quality glass.

-- Disproportionate rare earth mining has resulted into landslides, clogged rivers, environmental pollution emergencies and even major accidents and disasters, causing great damage to people’s safety and health and the ecological environment.
+- Disproportionate rare earth mining has resulted in landslides, clogged rivers, environmental pollution emergencies, and even major accidents and disasters, causing great damage to people’s safety and health and the ecological environment.

 - China produces tens of millions of tons of wastewater every year while extracting rare earth minerals.

-- Therefore, it’s a dilemma that is we really having better lifestyle using these materials in emerging technologies or we polluting our environment in the process too much!
+Therefore, it’s a dilemma that is we really having a better lifestyle using these materials in emerging technologies or are we polluting our environment in the process too much?

 Global Uses and Production of Rare Earth Elements (REE)

-- Currently, China has control over 94% in producing and mining REMs and further china has very high natural reserves for these.
-As per some recent reports, China is even buying these reserve in others countries and regions to have a monopoly over production for a very long time.
-And due to these very reasons, it has become very critical metal for India since India is not having enough resources and it further suffers technological constraints in mining its own reserves of REEs.
+- Currently, China has control over 94% of producing and mining REMs and further china has very high natural reserves for these.
+As per some recent reports, China is even buying these reserves in other countries and regions to have a monopoly over production for a very long time.
+Due to these very reasons, it has become a very critical metal for India since India does not have enough resources and it further suffers technological constraints in mining its reserves of REEs.

 - For others, the report says, India is 100 percent import-dependent for seven out of 12 identified critical minerals and does not have any declared resources for them, except light rare earth (found along with monazite sands) and beryllium.